 Unit Topics Sub-Topic Lectures 1 Units and Measurements Physical quantities: Fundamental and derived, Units and systems of units (FPS, CGS and SI units), Dimensions and dimensional formulae of physical quantities, Principle of homogeneity of dimensions, Dimensional equations and their applications (conversion from one system of units to other, checking of dimensional equations and derivation of simple equations), Limitations of dimensional analysis.
 Measurements: Need, Measuring instruments, Least count, Types of measurement (direct and indirect), Errors in measurements (systematic and random), Absolute error, Relative error, Error propagation, Error estimation and significant figures.
-8 2 Scalars and Vectors Scalar and Vector quantities: Examples, Representation of vectors, Types of vectors, Addition and Subtraction of Vectors, 7
+8 2 Scalars and Vectors Scalar and Vector quantities: Examples, Representation of vectors, Types of vectors, Addition and Subtraction of Vectors, Triangle and Parallelogram law, Scalar and Vector product, 7

-Triangle and Parallelogram law (Statement only), Scalar and Vector product, Resolution of a vector and its application to inclined plane.
+Resolution of a vector and its application to inclined plane.
 Kinematics equations in scalar and vector form with related numerical problems.
-3 Force and Motion Force, Momentum, Statement and derivation of conservation of linear momentum, its applications such as recoil of gun, Rockets, Impulse and its applications.
-Circular motion, Angular displacement, Angular velocity, Angular acceleration, Frequency, Time period, Relation between linear and angular velocity, Linear acceleration and angular acceleration (related numerical), Centripetal and centrifugal forces with live examples, Moment of inertia and its physical significance, Definition of torque and angular momentum and their examples.
-8 4 Work, Power and Energy Work: Concept and unit, Examples of zero work, Positive work and negative work.
-Friction: Concept, Types of friction, Laws of limiting friction, Coefficient of friction, Reducing friction and its engineering applications, Work done in moving an object on horizontal and inclined plane (for rough and smooth surfaces) and related applications.
-Energy and its unit, Kinetic energy, Gravitational potential energy with examples and derivations, Mechanical energy, Conservation of mechanical energy for freely falling bodies, Transformation of energy (examples).
-Power and its unit, Power and work relationship, Calculation of power (numerical problems).
-7 5 Properties of Matter Elasticity: Definition of stress and strain, Moduli of elasticity, Hooke's law, Significance of stress-strain curve.
-Pressure: Definition, Unit, Atmospheric pressure, Gauge pressure, Absolute pressure, Fortin's Barometer and its applications.
-Surface tension: Concept, Unit, Cohesive and adhesive forces, Angle of contact, Ascent Formula (No derivation), Applications of surface tension, Effect of temperature and impurity on surface tension.
-Viscosity and coefficient of viscosity, Terminal velocity, Stokes' law and effect of temperature on viscosity, Application in hydraulic systems.
-Hydrodynamics: Fluid motion, Stream line and turbulent flow, Reynold's number, Equation of continuity, Bernoulli's Theorem (only formula and numerical) and its applications.
-12 Total 42 1 Utai 74
+Force, Momentum, Statement and derivation of conservation of linear momentum, its applications such as recoil of gun, Rockets.
+Impulse and its applications Circular motion Angular displacement Angular velocity.
+Force and Angular acceleration Frequency Time period Relation between 3 Motion linear and angular velocity Linear acceleration and angular 8 acceleration (related numerical) Centripetal and centrifugal forces with live examples Moment of inertia and its physical significance.
+Definition of torque and angular momentum and their examples torque and angular momentum and their examples Work: Concept and unit Examples of zero work Positive work and negative work Friction: Concept Types of friction Laws of limiting friction Coefficient of friction Reducing friction and its engineering applications.
+Work done in moving an object on horizontal and applications, work done in moving an object on norizontal and inclined plane (for rough and smooth surfaces) and related 1 Work, Power applications 7 - and Energy Energy and its unit Kinetic energy Gravitational potential / energy with examples and derivations.
+Mechanical energy Conservation of mechanical energy for freely falling bodies Transformation of energy (examples) Power and its unit.
+Power and work relations Power and its unit Power and work relationship Calculation of nower (numerical problems) Flasticity: Definition of stress and strain Moduli of elasticity Hooke's law Significance of stress-strain curve Pressure: Definition Unit Atmospheric pressure Gauge pressure Absolute pressure Fortin's Barometer and its applications Surface tension: Concept.
+Unit.
+Cohesive and adhesive forces Properties of Angle of contact.
+Ascent Formula, Applications of surface 5 Matter tension.
+Effect of temperature and impurity on surface tension.
+12 Viscosity and coefficient of viscosity.
+Terminal velocity.
+Stokes' law and effect of temperature on viscosity.
+Application in hydraulic systems.
+Hydrodynamics: Fluid motion.
+Streamline and turbulent flow.
+Revnold's number.
+Equation of continuity.
+Bernoulli's Theorem (formulae and numerical problems) and its applications.
+Total